nguyenviettung7691/tic-tac-toe-twist/README.md

 - Misere: You lose if you make a required win length row. (try not to win!)
 - Random Blocks: 1–3 cells blocked at start; cannot play there.

-Players can trade their turn for a One-Time-Power:
+Players can perform a One-Time-Power instead of placing a mark (unless OTP stated otherwise):

 - Double Move: On the same turn, place 2 marks that are not in 1 cell space next to each other.
 - Lane Shift: Shift a selected row or column by one cell cyclically.